15 Best Coffee Roasters and Shops in the U.S.

 If Bird Rock Coffee Roasters hasn't expanded beyond San Diego since it first opened in 2002, it's not because of lack of popularity.
 On the contrary, its blends have won several awards, including the 2012 Roaster of the Year award given by Roast Magazine.
 However, the roaster places high importance on being grassroots and has held onto its values for almost two decades.

 Bird Rock also boasts having farm-to-cup coffee, with their website giving extensive details about their labor practices and how their partnership with coffee farmers is economically and environmentally sustainable.
-Before the pandemic, the roaster supported local bands by showcasing their talent through live music events at their shops around San Diego.

 1. Blue Bottle Coffee Company

 Location: Several locations in the U.S., Japan and South Korea

 Bottom Line: Blue Bottle Coffee Company

 Blue Bottle Coffee Company is known for being a fairytale of the coffee world.